xdy1019/DSCI510-project/README.md

 You can download the BDA Index data file from that website.

+The functions from the `load.py` file can be run from the `main.py` file.

 To run the `main.py` file, you need to create another folder called `datasets/`.
 I moved the "fng.xlsx", "btc_price.xlsx", and the "BDA index.xlsx" files into this `datasets/` folder so as to store the finalized versions of the datasets.
 The "fng.xlsx" and "btc_price.xlsx" are the same from the `data/` folder.
 The `analyze.py` and `visualize.py` import the data files from the datasets folder in order to perform the analysis.